*New Hampshire Telephone Museum

 The Warner Firefighters Association, Inc., formed in 1986, was chartered to protect and preserve the history and memorabilia of the organization.
 In 2008 the Warner Firefighters Museum, located in the NH Telephone Museum building, opened to the public.

-The museum houses a wide array of antique firefighting equipment, including an 1824 Hunneman Handpumper, a ladder truck of the same vintage, and a 1927 Chevrolet Fire Engine.
+The Museum houses a wide array of antique firefighting equipment, including an 1824 Hunneman Handpumper, a ladder truck of the same vintage, and a 1927 Chevrolet Fire Engine.

 New Hampshire Telephone Museum